-Pupils miss over 50 million days of school in total each year, according to Department for Education statistics.
-While most parents now ensure the family holiday is taken during the holidays, there is little any of us can do to prevent viruses and illnesses disrupting pupils’ studies.
-Illness was responsible for over 57% of all absences at the last count – so if your son or daughter has recently missed some school or college time due to sickness, the chances are that he or she is one of many.
+Illness was responsible for over 55% of all absences in 2016/17, the government has just reported – so if your son or daughter has recently missed some school or college time due to sickness, the chances are that he or she is one of many.

 Few children can avoid some time off school or college due to sickness.
 Unfortunately, the time missed can lead to critical gaps in a student’s understanding.
 If your child is now struggling to catch up at school or college due to absence, they may benefit from a little extra help.